-If you are registered in another jurisdiction having a Medical Physics Expert registration scheme recognised by EFMOP makes you automatically eligible for membership. (ie; RPA2000 MPE recognition scheme)
+If you are registered in another jurisdiction having a Medical Physics Expert registration scheme recognised by EFMOP makes you eligible for membership following a period of experience in Ireland

 You will still need to complete the application form with details of your registration in the other jurisdiction

 is suitable for those whose primary work is in Diagnostic radiology physics, and is intended to meet the European recommendations for the Medical Physics Expert in Ionising Radiation

 Sub-categories include but are not limited to; General X-Ray, Interventional Imaging, CT imaging, Nuclear Medicine Imaging and therapeutics, Dental X-Ray Radiology, Mammography, Radiation Protection for Diagnostic Radiology and/or Nuclear Medicine, dosimetry and measurement.